The planned duration of the initiative is January 2019 to June 2019. Funding is made available up to €6000.

 The funding is used for a face-to-face meeting to be held in spring 2019.
 The initiative’s members convene with invited experts on reproducibility, open science, and peer review, and with representatives of the AGILE 2020 organisation and programme committee.
 The group composition ensures familiarity with AGILE and RR-expertise in GIScience.
 The meeting will be prepared by online collaborations starting in 2018.

-The first draft of the guidelines will be presented in an one-hour online webinar during the workshop.
+The first draft of the guidelines will be presented in an one-hour online webinar during the expert meeting.
 All AGILE members are cordially invited to the webinar, which will be recorded and includes time for questions.
 The immediate feedback and comments from a 3-week consultation period after the webinar will be included in the final draft, which will be submitted to the AGILE council for consideration.

 At the 2019 AGILE conference, the initiative members submit an application for a full day workshop for (a) teaching authors hands-on to apply the new guidelines to their accepted AGILE conference submissions and act as multipliers in their labs, and (b) reaching out to the AGILE community to introduce the guidelines and seek further feedback.
 The guidelines may also be presented as a poster to maximize outreach.

 After the conference, the initiative members compile a report for publication on the AGILE website providing the outcomes and an overview of spent money.